Travelling between Gold Coast & Brisbane

 You may need to look at travelling outside of peak hours or using public transport instead, especially the train or private coach.

-To help plan your travel from Brisbane to the Gold Coast, please also review the South East Queensland train, busway and light rail network map.
+To help plan your travel from Brisbane to the Gold Coast, please use Translink's Journey Planner and also review the South East Queensland train, busway and light rail network map (PDF).

 The Gold Coast train line provides a high capacity public transport connection between the Gold Coast and Brisbane.